-- Applicants may not be more than twenty years old and must be enrolled in Idalia High School. - Applicants must meet the following guidelines. - A freshman must have an Advanced Learning Plan (ALP). - A sophomore must have an Advanced Learning Plan (ALP). - A junior or senior must have an Advanced Learning Plan or a cumulative GPA of 3.5 or higher. \Students in the Class of 2023 & 2024 are grandfathered in with a cumulative GPA of 3.3 or higher. - Teacher recommendation and administrative approval is required for all courses. - Applicants are only eligible to enroll in undergraduate degree or certificate course(s) at an approved institution of higher education that are not in the school district curriculum. - Applicants may enroll in the following number of courses. - A freshman & sophomore are authorized to take one (1) course. - A junior or senior is authorized to take two (2) courses. - All courses will be paid by the school district (amount subject to change and determined at the beginning of each school year).
-Additional courses will be paid by the student and subject to high school credit approval. - Applicants must obtain approval of classes with the Idalia High School administration team at least two (2) months prior to their desired date of enrollment in the higher education course(s). - The school student advocate will review the applicant's academic record and information provided to determine in which higher education course(s), if any, the applicant is eligible to enroll. - The school student advocate will indicate whether high school credits are appropriate for the higher education course(s) for which the applicant is eligible. - If the school student advocate determines the applicant is eligible to enroll in any higher education course(s), the applicant will then be considered for admission by university/college.
+- Applicants may not be more than twenty years old and must be enrolled in Idalia High School. - Applicants must meet the following guidelines. - A freshman must have an Advanced Learning Plan (ALP). - A sophomore must have an Advanced Learning Plan (ALP). - A junior or senior must have an Advanced Learning Plan or a cumulative GPA of 3.5 or higher. \Students in the Class of 2023 & 2024 are grandfathered in with a cumulative GPA of 3.3 or higher. - Teacher recommendation and administrative approval is required for all courses. - Applicants are only eligible to enroll in undergraduate degree or certificate course(s) at an approved institution of higher education that are not in the school district curriculum. - All courses will be paid by the school district (amount subject to change and determined at the beginning of each school year). - Applicants must obtain approval of classes with the Idalia High School administration team at least two (2) months prior to their desired date of enrollment in the higher education course(s). - The school student advocate will review the applicant's academic record and information provided to determine in which higher education course(s), if any, the applicant is eligible to enroll. - The school student advocate will indicate whether high school credits are appropriate for the higher education course(s) for which the applicant is eligible. - MCC credits will be accepted as Idalia High School elective credits EXCEPT: - MCC credits that require an Advanced Algebra and Functions Accuplacer score will be accepted as an Idalia High School math credit including: - College Algebra - Finite Mathematics - Trigonometry - Survey of Calculus - Pre-Calculus - MCC credits that require a Next Generation English Accuplacer score will be accepted as an Idalia High School English credit including: - English Composition I & II - MCC credits that require an in-person lab will be accepted as an Idalia High School science credit including: - Introduction to Chemistry - Environmental Science